The best places to travel to in summer 2018-2019

 There's no denying that summer is the hottest travel season in the year for Aussies.
 Not only is it when the big school holiday break occurs, it's also filled with bright, clear days across the country and there's more than a few public holidays to cash in on like Christmas and Australia Day.

-Whether you'd prefer to discover the land down under, explore nations elsewhere or even escape the heat, there are more than a few top places to travel this summer.
+Discover the land down under or explore nations elsewhere.
+We don't judge.
+Whichever you'd prefer though we know more than a few top places to travel this summer.

 The best places to travel in summer